lIFESIBIYA123/pgmi-church/roadmap/36-make-website-multilingual.md

         <Link href='/page/contact-us'>Contact Us</Link>{' '}
       </p>
       <p>
-        For an item ordered from {site.name}: When you click the &apos;Place Your Order&apos; button, we will send you an e-mail acknowledging receipt of your order.
+        For an item ordered from {site.name}: When you click the  'Place Your Order ' button, we will send you an e-mail acknowledging receipt of your order.
 Your contract to purchase an item will not be complete until we send you an e-mail notifying you that the item has been shipped to you.
 By placing your order, you agree to {site.name}
-        &apos;s <Link href='/page/privacy-policy'>privacy notice</Link> and
+         's <Link href='/page/privacy-policy'>privacy notice</Link> and
         <Link href='/page/conditions-of-use'> conditions of use</Link>.
       </p>
       <p>
         Within 30 days of delivery, you may return new, unopened merchandise in its original condition.
 Exceptions and restrictions apply.{' '}
         <Link href='/page/returns-policy'>
-          See {site.name}&apos;s Returns Policy.
+          See {site.name} 's Returns Policy.
         </Link>
       </p>
     </div>